Jahfry/Miscellaneous/TrueNAS_Scale_driverctl.md

 	* Click on for 'Enable Remote Desktop'
 * Take note of the IP your VM has by opening a 'cmd' window on it and doing `ipconfig`, noting the 'IPv4 Address'
 * Connect to that IP from another machine using Remote Desktop (RDP)
+    * This isn't strictly necessary if everything later on works.
+But, it makes sure you have a different way to view your VM desktop after removing the VNC display if the passthrough doesn't work (but it does need to successfully boot, something I had problems with)
     * From another Win10/Win11 machine just run 'Remote Desktop Connection'
 	* Put the IP of your VM from previous step in the address
 	* If you need to change the username (maybe 1 machine has a local account but the other has a Microsoft account), click 'More Choices' > 'Use a Different Account'